-Walking: The road in front and a few side-streets are as fashionable as many European cities.
+- Walking: The road in front and a few side-streets are as fashionable as many European cities.
 Clean, safe, and fun to wander around, but with a few beggars hanging about.
 Be sensible, as usual, with personal belongings.

 - Public Transport: Local buses and trams are of no use to tourists.
-The Kolkata Metro is reasonably useful to reach areas a little further north or south, but won’t connect to the airport and main railway station (Howrah) until at least 2022.
+The Kolkata Metro is reasonably useful to reach areas a little further north or south, and is expected to connect to the airport and main railway station (Howrah) in a few years.
 The nearest metro station, Park Street, is only 300m away, at the top end of the main street.

 - Taxis & Auto-rickshaws: Vehicles arranged by the hotel will be private cars costing 3-4 times more than metered taxis.
 Yellow taxis (which have no air-conditioning) and the blue-and-white ones (with air-con) can be flagged down along the street out front.
 Both types have meters, but drivers need to be pressured into using them.
 Rides can also be booked using Uber and Ola apps.
 Auto-rickshaws are in short supply and the man-pulled versions don’t venture along this fashionable road.